atomescrochus/laravel-gracenote/README.md

 $ composer require atomescrochus/laravel-gracenote
 ```

-Then you have to install the package' service provider and aliase:
+Then you have to install the package' service provider and alias:

 ```php
 // config/app.php